 HER: So was counseling just a waste of time?

 HIM: No, not at all.
 Before pulling the trigger I wanted to make sure I had listened intently to the best arguments against divorce from an impassioned advocate for staying together.
-The person we saw was a smart woman who emphasized the importance of sexual connection and open communication.
+We actually travelled to Colorado to have an intensive 3-day session with Michelle Weiner-Davis, whose video we linked above.
+She was a smart woman who emphasized the importance of sexual connection and open communication.
 While it was too late for my first marriage, I came to my relationship with you more determined than ever to get out of the secrets business.

 I did have one great fear, however: I didn’t know if the craving for sexual variety I had felt was due solely to the privations of my marriage or if it was something I would eventually feel in every relationship.
 I had to face the possibility that I was a chronic philanderer.
 For that reason, and because I never wanted to lead a secret life again, I knew I needed a woman I could be completely honest with.
 At the very extreme, if I woke up one day with a desperate desire to have sex with someone else, I needed to be able to express that to the person I was with.

 Notice I didn’t say I needed a woman who would let me have sex with other women.
 I just needed someone to whom I could freely disclose that feeling if it came up.
 Then we could address it together, which might only involve her wearing a wig and learning to say “fuck me, baby” in Slovakian.
 I remember explaining this to you in our early days and realizing from your response that you were the woman I could have that conversation with.